flashwing-04/showtime-website-project-archive/content/ss22/master/m2_4-fixIT-communication-is-everything/features.md

 {{</section>}}

 {{<section title="Items" >}}
-During game play the VR player can not only switch between controller and hand tracking input but can also choose two additional items.
+During game play, the VR player can not only switch between controller and hand tracking input but can also choose two additional items.
 The first element is a metal detector that receives the sound and vibration signals from the PC player and thus shows the VR player the right way to the antenna parts.
 The second element is a magnifying glass that can be used to make the antenna parts visible: an item only becomes visible and collectible in the